-Ugu Bigyan Potter’s Garden
+Ugu Bigyan Potter’s Garden and Restaurant

 The Flavors of Quezon Province at Ugu Bigyan’s Potter’s Garden

-There’s more to Quezonian food that makes it truly extraordinary, more than just ginataan, Food landscape in Quezon Province is also diverse and it all depends on what is abundant in a specific area or town.
+There’s more to Quezonian food that makes it truly extraordinary, more than just ginataan, Food landscape in Quezon Province is also diverse, and it all depends on what is abundant in a specific area or town.

 One perfect example is the menu of Ugu Bigyan – a popular artist and foodie from Tiaong Quezon.
-Tiaong is partly an agricultural town and the majority of the land is covered by coconut trees but they are also near to some coastal towns which explains why fresh catch from the sea is also abundant.
+Tiaong is partly an agricultural town, and the majority of the land is covered by coconut trees, but they are also near to some coastal towns, which explains why fresh catch from the sea is also abundant.

 It was past noon when we arrived at Ugu Bigyan’s Potter’s Garden.
-Along with Laguna-Tayabas Heritage Tour participants and members of Filipino Heritage Festival Inc., we visited the place to check out some ceramic masterpieces and to taste the famous recipes of Augusto “Ugu” Bigyan.
+Along with Laguna-Tayabas Heritage Tour participants and members of the Filipino Heritage Festival Inc., we visited the place to check out some ceramic masterpieces and to taste the famous recipes of Augusto “Ugu” Bigyan.

 While waiting for our food, we enjoyed free-flowing Buko Juice inside a huge Bali-inspired Cottage.
-After few minutes they served us ginger based Halaan (scallop) soup, unlike the usual chowder version, I like the simplicity of serving scallops in a clear broth with only pepper leaves, ginger, salt, and black pepper.
+After few minutes, they served us ginger-based Halaan (scallop) soup; unlike the usual chowder version, I like the simplicity of serving scallops in a clear broth with only pepper leaves, ginger, salt, and black pepper.

-Even before we finished our huge bowl of soup, they started serving the food in the buffet table.
+Even before we finished our huge soup bowl, they started serving the food at the buffet table.
 Just like my last visit, They still serve their food using their own handmade ceramics.

 Another refreshing dish is Ugu’s version of Paco Salad.
-Paco Salad (Vegetable fern) is a local Mesclun with sliced cucumber, carrots and fresh tomatoes mixed with a special dressing.
+Paco Salad (Vegetable fern) is a local Mesclun with sliced cucumber, carrots, and fresh tomatoes mixed with a special dressing.

 Another simple but truly surprising dish is their Calamares and Crispy Fried Squid, Yup it looks like your ordinary “Pulutan” but wait till you taste their version — I honestly appreciate how Ugu turns an ordinary dish into something special.

 Their sautéed garlic shrimp is also a best seller.
 Its made with huge prawns and kissed with garlic, black pepper, a little bit of oyster sauce with a hint of butter – this chewy huge prawns is truly a winner.

-For dessert, Ugu prepared Guinumis – a dessert made of gelatin, sago, pinipig served with crushed ice and coconut milk.
+For dessert, Ugu prepared Guinumis – a dessert made of gelatin, sago, pinipig served with crushed ice, and coconut milk.

-If you are planning to visit Tiaong Quezon to try Ugu Bigyan’s restaurant, makes sure to call in advance and confirm your reservation couple of days before your planned visit.
+If you plan to visit Tiaong Quezon to try Ugu Bigyan’s restaurant, make sure to call in advance and confirm your reservation a couple of days before your planned visit.

 Ugu Bigyan’s Potters Garden

 490 Alvarez Village, Brgy Lusacan, Tiaong, Quezon